-- 1: Use an alternative system and insert the motherboard driver disk. - From your optical drive folder, double click the Menu.exe file in the BootDrv folder.
-A Command Prompt window will open similar to that in Figure 3. - 3: Insert the blank formatted disk (if you're using a USB floppy disk drive, make sure it is designated as drive A).
+- 1. Use an alternative system and insert the motherboard driver disk. - From your optical drive folder, double click the Menu.exe file in the BootDrv folder.
+A Command Prompt window will open similar to that in Figure 3. - 3.
+Insert the blank formatted disk (if you're using a USB floppy disk drive, make sure it is designated as drive A).
 Select the controller driver by pressing the corresponding letter from the menu and press <Enter>.
-For example, from the menu in Figure 3, select 7) Marvell RAID driver.
+For example, from the menu in Figure 3: - For the AMD SB950 Chipset, select 6) hseries AHCI/RAID for XP - For the Marvell 88SE9172, select 5) Marvell RAID driver.
 (For AHCI drive(s), select Marvell AHCI driver.)